• Women are more likely than men to suffer from multiple, co-occurring, chronic conditions such as chronic pain, heart disease and diabetes.

 Gender-based gaps in care and treatment were frequently reported by victims of sexual violence and sexual harassment.
 Many have often recounted being shocked, and harmed, by the insensitive and inadequate care they received.
 A general lack of trauma-informed awareness displayed during clinical visits, especially at the primary physician level, was a disturbingly recurring theme.
 When women do not feel an adequate comfort zone and level of confidence in their interactions with healthcare professionals, they are less inclined to be fully candid.

 Any barriers that contribute to a dysfunctional relationship or a breakdown in trust and communication in the healthcare setting are an open invitation to diagnostic errors.
-One study revealed a longer lag time for female patients between the onset of symptoms and actual diagnosis in six of 11 types of cancer.
+Research reveals a longer lag time for female patients between the onset of symptoms and actual diagnosis in six of 11 types of cancer.

 There are harmful implications in other ways.
 One study found that women are 50 to 75 percent more likely to experience an adverse drug reaction than men.